GoldSloth/tree.js/instruction-set.md

 To ensure that a stochastic group is definitely chosen, chosen symbols must add up to 1.
 If this is not the case, a choice may not actually be picked.

+#### A note on design of an L system:

+A stochastic iteration will take a full iteration to progress, therefore having a buffer stage for other things is probably adviseable.